What is the thinking behind ACC National Capital Region’s Sponsorship Program?

 In 2018, will sponsors have “right of first refusal” for the sponsorships they held in 2017?

 We value our relationships with our sponsors and are very happy to have a year-to-year retention rate of approximately 90 percent.
 Nonetheless, the Board feels it is important that continuing sponsors have maximum flexibility to move to a new sponsorship level at the start of each year, and that and potential new sponsors have options for entry points.
 The Board chose to continue with the sponsor selection process that has been in place for several years, and not implement a “right of first refusal” for returning sponsors.

-The levels of sponsorship and benefits associated with each level have not changed from 2016.
+The tiered levels of sponsorship and benefits associated with each level have not changed from 2017.
 ACC National Capital Region was very pleased and grateful for the successful year and, overall, we had received favorable feedback from our sponsors about the value of the relationship from their perspective.
-In 2016, our sponsorships included new benefits related to helping you achieve more ROI for your support.
-Those are continuing in 2017, and we are always looking for new ways to help you achieve ROI.
-We have implemented a modest price increase in some of the levels.
+By and large, the features of this year’s Sponsorship Program are the same as in 2017’s program.
+The tiers and benefits associated with them have not changed.
+We will continue top explore new ways to ensure sponsors are getting ROI for their support.
+There is a modest price increase in some of the levels.